mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/UsingLinearConstraints.md

 a * x + b * y - d >= 0
 ```

+The weight factors a and b are the *coefficients*, and c and d represent constants.
+The left-hand side may contain a constant, while the right-hand side must be a (single) constant.

 ### Creating linear constraints

 To create a constraint use one of the following public initializers.